Shubh-Thakare/Feature-creation/README.md

 Overall, EWA is a powerful feature engineering technique that can be used to capture the trend of time-series data and create informative new features for machine learning models.

+Winsorizing: This technique involves replacing extreme values in the data with less extreme values.
+This can help reduce the impact of outliers on the data.

+Binning: Binning is a technique that involves grouping continuous data into discrete categories.
+This can help reduce the impact of outliers and skewness in the data.